itsHardStyl3r/fifteen-game-school/README.md

 # The Fifteen Puzzle game

-Whole project uses plain Java 21, but could be compiled with older ones as well.
+Originally planned to use Java 21, but since the provided programs can't run on it, I had to downgrade to Java 8.

 ---